jaymcgavren/jaymcgavren.github.io/_posts/2022-06-17_coping_with_macos_monterey_for_web_development.markdown

 #### "Login Items" page

-* Some apps will set themselves up to open on login.
+Some apps will set themselves up to open on login.
 For some this is great, for others it's annoying or even peformance degrading.

-* Consider removing:
+Consider *removing*:

 * Amazon Music
 * Steam

-* Consider adding:
+Consider adding:
     * Slate or other window manager